Fan Energy Index

 Benefits

-Clarity for Buyers and specifiers
+Clarity for Buyers and Specifiers

 Application Flexibility

 Manufacturer software offers compliant fans of various types, sizes, materials, and motor/drive combinations when a designer inputs a fan selection or duty point.
 This makes cost-benefit analyses for fans with higher FEI ratings easier.
+It also allows for comparisons across fan types, not just options within a single fan type.

 Greater Energy Saving